Football Manager Guides | Scouting

 From here I can view all the previous assignments and scout reports generated by the scout, but I can also then create an assignment specific to him and his strengths.
 Select Create New Assignment

 One of the main reasons most will leave this responsibility to the Chief Scout is because of the vast options available and the time it takes to set them up.
 Especially if you’re at a club with 20+ scouts.
 As you can see from the below, we have a lot of options to choose from.

 First, you create an assignment to scout either players, a team or an upcoming match.
-Since team and match are relatively straightforward, I have created an assignment for Brian to look for Full-Backs in Eastern Europe.
-I have also further refined my search to report on players where their Crossing and Pace attributes are at least 14.
+Since team and match are relatively straightforward, I have created an assignment for David to look for Full-Backs.
+I have also further refined my search to report on players where their Crossing and Pace attributes are at least 15 and 10 respectively.
 This is particularly useful if, like FM Grasshopper, for example, you have a particular set of attributes you look for in a player.

 As you can see, manually setting assignments is quite a time-consuming job, so if you rather you can just ask your Chief Scout to do this for you.
 He takes your focus and sets the assignments to align with them.